(This post may contain affiliate links. Please read our disclosure policy for more information.)

 - steel hook sets this light up to hang in your tent or prop up on a table

-Bright Lights That For the Best Campsite Lighting Ideas
+Bright Lights That Make the Best Campsite Lighting Ideas

 14. Corded String Lights

-If the sun isn’t expected to make an appearance during your camping trip, consider corded string lights if you have a site with electric hookups so you don’t need to rely on solar power to light up your campsite.
-Whether the sun doesn’t show up for your camping trip or you simply forgot to charge them up, solar power isn’t always reliable.Luminoodle XL PLus - The Original Portable LED Light Rope with USB Power Bank - 10 ft USB Waterproof String Lights - Rechargeable LED Lantern Kit
+If the sun isn’t expected to appear during your camping trip, consider corded string lights if you have a site with electric hookups.
+You don’t need to rely on solar power to light up your campsite.
+Solar energy isn’t always reliable whether the sun doesn’t show up for your camping trip or simply forgot to charge them up.

-- at 49 ft, these string lights will reach all around your campsite, and you can link up to 5 strands if you want really good coverage
+- at 49 ft, these string lights will reach all around your campsite, and you can link up to 5 strands if you want excellent coverage

 - a dimmer switch (kit sold separately) gives you the option of turning the brightness down when needed